asgr/MAML/README.md

   data_type: double
 ```

+Obviously there are more things a keen user will want to add on top of this, but it is a useful start.

 ## MAML Metadata Format

 The MAML metadata format is a structured way to describe datasets, surveys, and tables using YAML.
 This format ensures that all necessary information about the data is captured in a clear and organized manner.